Board Members

 Nathan has spent the last decade in hospitality, events, and retail management.
 During that time, he has managed a la carte restaurants, nightclubs, casino bars, marquees at the Melbourne PGA and Melbourne Cup, celebrity functions at the Melbourne exhibition centre, and giant expos.
 Nathan has also managed successful retail flagship stores and developed many core, successful teams that have proven to go above and beyond the expectations.

-Currently Nathan is the Coordinator/Manager of the Citizens Advice Bureau here in Marlborough.
-He is also a founding member of Youthline Wairau, a facilitator of the LGBTQ+ group at Marlborough Youth Trust, and is a full-time student at Massey University, pursuing his Bachelor of Arts in Politics and International Relations.
+Currently Nathan is the Coordinator/Manager of the Citizens Advice Bureau here in Marlborough, and the Area Coordinator for Neighbourhood Support Marlborough.
+He is also a founding member of Youthline Wairau, Deputy Chair of Nelson/Marlborough Consumer Health Council, and a student at Massey University, pursuing his Bachelor of Arts in Politics and International Relations.

 When not working, studying, or volunteering, Nathan can be found making people laugh, enjoying yummy food, and watching all the cool new shows!